Kyjunno/officialntduserguide/README.md

 Run:
    npm run build

-This builds the site and generates the search index.
+This builds the site and generates the search index

 ## Free hosting on GitHub Pages
 1) Create a GitHub repo, for example: `your-game-guide`